CSEE4121/spring2025/index.md

 Asaf Cidon

 ## Prerequisites
-Students are expected to have solid programming experience in Python or with an equivalent programming language.
+Students are expected to have solid programming experience in Python.
 This class is intended to be accessible for data scientists who do not necessarily have a background in databases, operating systems or distributed systems.